 This course is designed to teach methods of general music and visual art in grades K-8.
 Classroom management of time, materials, and students will be included.
 Art/music appreciation and creativity will be taught and encouraged.
-A minimum of 10 field experience hours is required.
-Prerequisite: Admission to Education Program or permission from Teacher Education Coordinator.
+Prerequisite: Admission to Education Program or permission from Education Program Director.